 Thornton, Niamh.“Bridges, Streams and Dams: the Multiple Negotiated Strategies of Distribution and Access in Latin American Cinema” in Stefano Baschiera and Alexander Fisher eds., World Cinema On Demand: Global Film Cultures in the Era of Online Distribution 2017, under review.

 Thornton, Niamh.
-“Women’s Cinema: Movements”, in Paul Cooke, Stephanie Dennison, Alexander Philip Marlow-Mann and Rob Stone eds.
-Routledge Companion to World Cinema New York and London: Routledge, 2017, under review.
+“Women’s (R)evolutions in Mexican Cinema”, in Paul Cooke, Stephanie Dennison, Alexander Philip Marlow-Mann and Rob Stone eds.
+Routledge Companion to World Cinema New York and London: Routledge, forthcoming October 2017.

 Thornton, Niamh.
 “Where Cabaret Meets Revolution: the prostitute at war in Mexico” in Prostitution and Sex Work in Global Visual Media: New Takes on Fallen Women Danielle Hipkins and Kate Taylor-Jones eds., London & New York: Palgrave Macmillan, 2017.

 Thornton, Niamh.
 “Re-Framing Mexican Women’s Filmmaking: the case of Marcela Fernandez Violante” in Debbie Martin and Deborah Shaw eds., Latin American Women Filmmakers: Production, Politics, Poetics, London: I.B.
-Tauris, 2017, in press.
+Tauris, 2017.

 Thornton, Niamh.
 “Transience and Permanence in Online Selves: A Personal Reflection” in Wilfried Raussert ed.
 The Routledge Companion to Inter-American Studies, New York & London: Routledge, 2017, https://www.routledge.com/The-Routledge-Companion-to-Inter-American-Studies/Raussert/p/book/9781138184671.